 Fermenter Broth Clarification for Food and Ingredients

-Maximize Your Yield
+Maximize Your yield

-Many of today’s food and feed ingredients, including amino acids, acidulants, vitamins, and yeast extract, as well as food processing aids such as enzymes are produced by biotechnological processes, with fermentation as the basis of their production.
+Many of today’s food and feed ingredients, including amino acids, acidulants, vitamins and yeast extract, as well as food processing aids such as enzymes, are produced by biotechnological processes, with fermentation as the basis of their production.
 After fermentation, important steps of extracting and purifying the metabolites of interest follow.
-Fermenter broth clarification to remove spent cells and other suspended solids from fermenter contents is the first step.
+The first step is fermentation broth clarification to remove spent cells and other suspended solids from fermenter contents.

 After fermentation, important steps of extracting and purifying the metabolites of interest from the cell mass follow.
 The first step is primary broth clarification to remove the spent cells and other suspended solids from the fermenter contents.
 Primary broth clarification is carried out by a variety of methods ranging from centrifugation to filtration.
-Today’s ingredient manufacturers are looking for the most cost-effective clarification solutions that will provide the highest product quality and maximum yield, while ensuring process safety and minimizing waste volumes.
+Today’s ingredient manufacturers are looking for the most cost-effective clarification solutions that will provide the highest product quality and maximum yield while ensuring process safety and minimizing waste volumes.

 To address these requirements, Pall offers crossflow filtration systems utilizing Membralox® ceramic membranes.
 These systems offer unique benefits, including defined performance, reduced contamination risk due to enclosed systems, high metabolite extraction yields and waste minimization.